isomerpages/nlb-discovereads/_services/programmes/2-monsters-united.md

 Monsters United is back this April bringing to you a celebration on the life and work of world-renowned author, Hans Christian Andersen!
 His birthday on 2 April is also celebrated together with International Children's Book Day! <br>
 <br>
-Immerse yourself in Andersen's stories and the fantasy genre through thematic storytelling sessions at our public libraries and online offerings such as special videos, activity packages and a curated booklist.<br>
+Immerse yourself in Andersen's stories and the fantasy genre through thematic storytelling sessions at our public libraries and online offerings such as special videos, activity packages and a curated book list.<br>
 <br>
 Two exclusive giveaways will be held as well – follow our Facebook page, [Public Libraries Singapore](https://www.facebook.com/publiclibrarysg/), for more information on how to participate and stand a chance to win a Monsters United Goodie Bag!